imtayadeway/imtayadeway.github.io/_drafts/do-the-right-thing.md

 ### On Leadership and Teamwork

-There is a well-known meme about the experience of being a programmer that looks like this:
+There is a well-known meme about the experience of being a programmer, and it looks like this:

 <img src="/assets/two-states.png" class="img-responsive" alt="The two states of every programmer">

-While it is true that we have all felt this way, neither one of these are true in themselves.
-The two abstract states are not meant to represent individuals but a continuous part of us all.
-When we act like they do we end up with 10x developers and, well, everyone else.
-In reality, I believe that *everyone* is much closer to the second state than the first.
+There is some truth to this illustration of the polarization of feelings felt through coding.
+However, it is plainly false to think that we are every truly one or the other.
+The two abstract states represent a continuous and exaggerated part of us all.
+Having said that, I believe that *everyone* is much closer to the second state than the first.
 All of us.
+It is all too tempting for us to think that these states can become concretized in individuals, and when we do this we end up with a culture dominated by rock stars, 10x developers and, well, everyone else.

 In my personal experience I have felt a strong feeling of teamwork and camaraderie when I'm working with people who all humbly admit they